 We say that we are 95% confident that the unknown population mean number of songs downloaded from iTunes per month is between 1.8 and 2.2.
 The 95% confidence interval is (1.8, 2.2).
 Please note that we talked in terms of 95% confidence using the empirical rule.
 The empirical rule for two standard deviations is only approximately 95% of the probability under the normal distribution.
 To be precise, two standard deviations under a normal distribution is actually 95.44% of the probability.
 To calculate the exact 95% confidence level we would use 1.96 standard deviations.

 The 95% confidence interval implies two possibilities.
 Either the interval (1.8, 2.2) contains the true mean μ, or our sample produced an that is not within 0.2 units of the true mean μ.
-The second possibility happens for only 5% of all the samples (95% minus 100% = 5%).
+The first possibility happens for 95% of well-chosen samples.
+It is important to remember that the second possibility happens for 5% of samples, even though correct procedures are followed.

 Remember that a confidence interval is created for an unknown population parameter like the population mean, μ.